ExhaustedBiped/YAVSRG/index.md

 ## Check it out (it's free!)

 You can get the latest release [from here](https://github.com/percyqaz/YAVSRG/releases/).
+You can join the discord server [here](https://discord.gg/tA22tWR).

 # <b>If you're new, you'll want to read the [quick start guide](https://github.com/percyqaz/YAVSRG/wiki/Quick-Start-Guide) on the [wiki](https://github.com/percyqaz/YAVSRG/wiki).</b>

 ## What's the point of developing another rhythm game?

-Interlude aims to compete with the most popular 4k rhythm games, Etterna (a branch of Stepmania 5) and osu!mania.
+Interlude aims to compete with the most popular 4k rhythm games, Etterna (a branch of Stepmania 5), osu!mania and Quaver when it comes out.
 This is because they lack certain features which in most cases are implemented by one of the two but not the other.
 <details><summary>Click if you actually care cause i wrote a lot</summary>

 <h3>Issues with osu!mania (the main ones)</h3>